gvwilson/thirdbit/src/fiction/in-heck/index.md

 "I don't mind waiting."
 He was supposed to spend the day weeding his family's vegetable garden.
-It wasn't the worst job in the world, but even if he wore his father's waxed cotton slicker his fur would get soaked and muddy, and stooping over would make his half-healed ribs ache.
+It wasn't the worst job in the world, but his fur would get soaked and muddy even if he wore his father's waxed cotton slicker, and stooping over would make his half-healed ribs ache.
 On the other hand,
 at least Maddy had asked before making a decision.